trigger-corp/Forge-Documentation/source/api/preferences.rst

 ``get``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. js:function:: prefs.get(name, callback, error)
+.. js:function:: prefs.get(name, success, error)

     :param string name: the name of the preference you want to query
-    :param function callback: will be invoked as the preference value as its only parameter
+    :param function(value) success: will be invoked as the preference value as its only parameter
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 **Platforms: All**